Summary of Changes to Pepperdine's Sexual Misconduct Policy

 The Title IX regulations require the University to authorize at least one employee to coordinate its efforts to comply with the regulations.
-Pepperdine has designated two Title IX coordinators.
-The University Title IX coordinator, Lauren Cosentino, is responsible for the University's overall compliance with Title IX and coordinates the University's response to formal complaints by students against employee Respondents, as well as complaints by employees against other employees, and reports from Third Parties.
-The Title IX coordinator for students, La Shonda Coleman, coordinates the University's response to formal complaints by students against student Respondents, and is also the University's contact for Complainants in both student Respondent and employee Respondent cases.
-Upon receiving reports of Sexual Misconduct, the University Title IX coordinator or the Title IX coordinator for students meets with the Complainant to ensure that supportive measures are in place and that appropriate procedures are followed to address the complaint in a manner that is fair to both the Complainant and the Respondent.
-The Title IX coordinators also ensure that proper training is provided to the officials involved in the process and coordinate educational programs for the entire University community.
+Pepperdine has designated La Shonda Coleman to serve as the University Title IX coordinator.
+The University Title IX Coordinator is responsible for Pepperdine's overall compliance with Title IX and coordinates the University's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under this Policy.
+Upon receiving reports of Sexual Misconduct, the University Title IX coordinator or designee meets with the Complainant to ensure that supportive measures are in place and that appropriate procedures are followed to address the complaint in a manner that is fair to both the Complainant and the Respondent.
+The University Title IX coordinator also ensures that proper training is provided to the officials involved in the process and coordinates educational programs for the entire University community.

 The updated Title IX regulations provide more autonomy and control to the complainant to decide if they want the University to move forward with a formal investigation and hearing.
 Consequently, the complainant must file a formal complaint before the University proceeds with its grievance procedures.
 In rare circumstances, the Title IX coordinator may determine that an investigation is necessary over the wishes of a complainant out of concerns for the welfare and safety of the complainant and the community (for example, to pursue a grievance process against a potential serial sexual perpetrator).
 If so, the Title IX coordinator will sign a formal complaint.
 Regardless of whether the complainant files a formal complaint, the University will provide supportive measures designed to restore access to Pepperdine's educational program or activity.